ashishnallana/adobe_challenge_1b/README.md

 ## How to Run with Docker

-You can run the pipeline using Docker, which ensures all dependencies are pre-installed and avoids repeated package installations.
+You can run the pipeline using Docker, which ensures all dependencies and models are pre-installed and avoids repeated package installations.

 ### 1. Build the Docker Image

 ```bash
 docker build -t pdf-intelligence-pipeline .
 ```

+**Note:** This build will take 10-20 minutes as it downloads and installs all Python packages and pre-downloads the required ML models (~2GB total).

 ### 2. Prepare Your Input Directory